mathieuSauvage/MayaFluidTextureViewer/README.md

 FTV_createFluidTextureViewer( fluid )

 ## Contact
-If you find bugs, want to give feedback or want something added to this script, feel free to contact me mathieu@hiddenforest.fr
+For any reason, bugs, feedback, request or whatever, feel free to contact me mathieu@hiddenforest.fr